-DCS is expecting to publish a 2020/25 DIAP in the last quarter of 2020.
-The DIAP will outline DCS's commitment to improving accessibility and inclusion for customers, people and suppliers with disability.
+DCS published a 2020/25 DIAP in October 2020.
+The DIAP outlines DCS's commitment to improving accessibility and inclusion for customers, people and suppliers with disability.

-BOSSI's commitments for disability inclusion in 2019/20 included:
+BOSSI's commitments for disability inclusion in 2020/21 included:

 - workplace assessment and adjustments to support staff and members with a disability - assistance from external providers to prepare and coordinate return to work plans for staff with work related injuries and/or temporary disabilities - provision of ergonomic furniture and equipment for all staff, including those requiring workplace adjustment - accessible washrooms - easy access to the main offices of DCS where the Board utilises various workplace facilities through agreement.